influxdata/docs-v2/content/v2.0/account-management/pricing-plans.md

 - **Data out** is the total sum of the data (measured in GB) returned to the user to answer a query, also known as data transfer costs.
 - **Query count** is the total number of individual query operations.
 Each individual operation — including queries, tasks, alert checks, notifications, and Data Explorer activity — is one billable query operation.
-Refreshing a dashboard with multiple cells counts as multiple query operations.
+Refreshing a dashboard with multiple cells counts as one query operation per cell.
+A query run through an API request counts as an operation.
 Failed query or task executions do not add to your query count.

 ### Usage-Based Plan rate limits